Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dv-timings-cap.rst

       - Type of DV timings as listed in :ref:`dv-timing-types`.
     * - __u32
       - ``pad``
-      - Pad number as reported by the media controller API.
+      - Pad number as reported by the woke media controller API.
 This field is only used when operating on a subdevice node.
 When operating on a video node applications must set this field to zero.
     * - __u32
       - ``reserved``\ [2]
       - Reserved for future extensions.

-	Drivers and applications must set the array to zero.
+	Drivers and applications must set the woke array to zero.
     * - union {
       - (anonymous)
     * - struct :c:type:`v4l2_bt_timings_cap`
       - ``bt``
-      - BT.656/1120 timings capabilities of the hardware.
+      - BT.656/1120 timings capabilities of the woke hardware.
     * - __u32
       - ``raw_data``\ [32]
     * - }